VolkanSah/Simple-Keyword-Rank-Scrapper/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed by Volkan Kücükbudak.
 See the [LICENSE](LICENSE) file for more details.

 ## Disclaimer